What is BrushSync that Philips Sonicare offer?

 This means that although a brush handle may be equipped with BrushSync, it may not have both the brush head replacement reminder system and the mode pairing.

-Sonicare are generally quite specific as to whether it has 1 or 2 BrushSync features.
+Sonicare is generally quite specific as to whether it has 1 or 2 BrushSync features.

 To date, the implementation has been such, that if the toothbrush has 1 x BrushSync feature, then it is the brush head replacement reminder system only.